kristinemlarson/gpssnrpy/README.md

 This library will allow python users easy access to RINEX translators currently only provided in Fortran (gpsSNR.f and gnssSNR.f).
-This first version is a port of gpsSNR.f).
+This first version is a port of gpsSNR.f.

 ### to install